An $S_4$ model inspired from self-complementary neutrino mixing: Phenomenology

 In this section we perform a numerical scan of the parameter space of the model.
 The seesaw scale is set at $10^{13}$ GeV, and $y_\nu$ is fixed to 0.1.
 We scan over five real parameters: $\tilde{v}_{\xi_1}$, $\tilde{v}_{\psi_1}$ and their phase $\gamma$; $\tilde{v}_{\phi_1}$ and its phase $\rho$.
 Since the model is constructed at a high energy, we use the REAP package~\cite{Antusch:2005gp} to perform the evolution of the mixing parameters from the seesaw scale to the low energy scale to make comparison with the oscillation observables.

 In Figure~\ref{fig:mixing_parameters} we show the result of the numerical parameter space scan for neutrino masses in the normal ordering.
 For the low energy oscillation observables (and also $\delta$), the plots are framed in their $3\sigma$ ranges, and the colored bands mark the $1\sigma$ ranges.
-The ranges are taken from Ref.~\cite{Gonzalez-Garcia:2014bfa}.
-We find that a region in the parameter space gives predictions of the mixing parameters within their $3\sigma$ ranges.
+The ranges are taken from Ref.\cite{deSalas:2017kay}.
+We find that there are points given by the model in agreement with $3\sigma$ ranges of the low energy neutrino masses and mixing parameters.
+This fact signals the $\hat{m}_{\nu_{\rm model}}$ in Eq.(\ref{eq:mmodel}) after RG running is phenomenologically viable.
+Given the fact that $\hat{m}_{\nu_{\rm model}}$ cannot be of exactly the SC form (which is also phenomenologically viable), we see that the effects of $\hat{m}_{\rm D}$ together with the RG running, and more importantly, the elaborately constructed $\hat{m}_{\rm R}$, render a phenomenologically viable $\hat{m}_{\nu_{\rm model}}$ in the low energy.
+It requires more work to disentangle these effects.
+We can get a sense of the RG effect by inputting the best fit values of the model parameters to the observables, and then performing a RG running down to the low energy.
+We find that, e.g. $\theta_{12}$ diminishes at a level of $\mathcal{O}(10^{-6})$ radian, $\theta_{13}$ and $\theta_{23}$ diminishes at a level of $\mathcal{O}(10^{-5})$ radian.
+This means a mild destructive effect.
+As we know what $\hat{m}_{\rm R}$ would give, we conclude that the $\hat{m}_{\rm D}$ effect is also mild and compensates the RG effect, at least in the case of these input.

 In the first two plots of Figure~\ref{fig:mixing_parameters}, we see deviations from the self-complementarity relation.
 It is understood that different sets of parameters agree with the SC relation at different level, and more importantly, the RG effects of the three mixing angles are different~\cite{Antusch:2003kp}.
 We prefer to scan over the parameter space to find points compatible with all the low energy constraints rather than the SC relation for obvious reasons.
 On one hand, it is what we build a model for; on the other hand, the reproducing of $\hat{m}_\nu$ structure guarantees the realization of the SC relation.
 The numerical result here clearly carries the features of the SC mixing as in $\theta_{23}$ and $\delta_{\rm CP}$.